Korea Social Value Festa GCSF

 Presentation Introduction

-Based on my experience teaching social enterprise entrepreneurship classes at SNU and Hanyang University and providing acceleration programs to over 750 impact startups, I will discuss what real support might be for student entrepreneurs.
-In particular, I will examine the roles and limitations of education and present the significance of collaboration and openness with external organizations based on examples.
+Based on my experience teaching courses related to social enterprise startups at universities like Seoul National University and Hanyang University and providing accelerating programs for over 750 impact startups, I will discuss what true support means for student entrepreneurs.
+I will particularly explore the role and limitations of education and present the significance of collaboration and openness with external organizations based on case studies.

-Ph.D. from the University of Tokyo, Graduate School of Engineering
+PhD from the Graduate School of Engineering at the University of Tokyo

 Associate Professor at the University of Tokyo/Waseda University

-Senior Researcher at the National Institute of Science and Technology Policy (NISTEP) under the Ministry of Education, Culture, Sports, Science and Technology
+Senior Researcher at the Ministry of Education, Culture, Sports, Science and Technology's Institute of Science and Technology Policy (NISTEP)

 Professor at Tokyo Institute of Technology

-Established the Department of Social Data Science and Graduate School at Hitotsubashi University
+Established the Department of Social Data Science at Hitotsubashi University

-Executive Committee Member of OECD MARIAD Working Group
+Executive Committee Member of the OECD MARIAD Working Group

 Presentation Introduction

-This session will discuss methods, policies, and human resource development for solving social issues using future forecasting and evidence (data).
-We will also explore ways to address common social challenges through cooperative approaches between Japan and Korea, leveraging data-driven policy-making and innovative frameworks.
+This session will discuss methods, policies, and human resource development for solving social issues using future prediction and evidence (data).
+Additionally, we will explore ways to solve common social challenges through collaborative approaches between Japan and Korea by utilizing data-driven policy-making and innovative frameworks.

 Masatoshi Kaneko (CEO of Kanekyo Co., Ltd.)